 “I am thrilled Dr. Brian Huber has joined the Carolina Longevity Institute team,” said CLI’s CEO and Portfolio Manager Michael Holder.
 “Dr. Huber brings a wealth of experience, knowledge and strategically significant relationships in the healthcare and longevity arenas to CLI, with a particular focus on the pharmaceutical industry, clinical studies, patient-centric values and economic success.
 Throughout his distinguished career, he has demonstrated a vigorous work ethic with a strong commitment to detail and excellence on the clinical and investment fronts that are encompassed in – and are an ideal fit for – CLI’s strategic investment efforts and mission to improve and extend human life.”

 “I’ve spent my entire career in the drug discovery and clinical development fields,” Huber said.
 “What excites me most about CLI is that our business strategy ranges from addressing the diseases associated with aging, such as cancer and Alzheimer’s, to maintenance of health throughout the aging process.
-I’m excited about the breadth and the depth of what CLI wants to accomplish in health care, and the visionary, entrepreneurial culture of Eli Global that supports CLI.
+I’m excited about the breadth and the depth of what CLI wants to accomplish in health care, and the visionary, entrepreneurial culture.
 I’m also extremely enthusiastic about working with Michael to make CLI a great success.
-We’re starting from scratch, with the support and direction from Eli Global, but the playing field is wide open.
+We’re starting from scratch, but the playing field is wide open.
 That is a once in a lifetime opportunity.”

 About Carolina Longevity Institute